-A very desirable and not enough cultivated perennial, 40-60 cm tall, with attractive inflorescences of upward facing, trumpet shaped flowers; scarlet red on the outside but with 5 spreading lobes that show the yellow inside.
+A very desirable and not enough cultivated perennial, 40-60 cm tall, with attractive inflorescences of upward facing, trumpet shaped flowers; they are scarlet red on the outside, with 5 spreading lobes that show the yellow inside.
 A real magnet for the hummingbirds – considered by some their favourite plant for this purpose and a true hummingbird heaven!

 I am very happy to have seeds of the Indian pink – thanks to a benefactor :) Even when it sets seeds it is not easy to collect them because the capsules have an explosive opening; more than this they open gradually.
 You can see in the gallery the ‘advanced technology’ used to capture the seeds!
-Unfortunately not too many matured by the time the weather turns cold in this part of Ontario.
+Unfortunately, sometimes not too many seeds mature by the time the weather turns cold in this part of Ontario.

 Best planted in a part-shaded location of the garden in a rich, moisture retaining substrate.
 It is hardy to zone 5, but it in this case it will emerge a bit late (mark its spot) and flower in July to August instead of its usual June flowering time.
 It has a long blooming period as the flowers open from the bottom up and a full grown clump can be quite impressive.